 3.6 Does MTP have any vulnerabilities similar to the TCP session termination issue?

 - MTP/IP, or Multipurpose Transaction Protocol® technology, is network transport software that moves data much more quickly and efficiently than traditional TCP/IP technology.

 - MTP/IP is built in to end-user software such as the ExpeDat™ file transfer application, and the SyncDat™ directory replication application.
 Because it is software built on top of existing network standards, it can be installed and running in seconds.
 These applications are also designed for easy embedding within other systems.
 Software Development Kits are also available, allowing application developers to greatly improve the speed, efficiency, and features of their own products.

 - 0.3 Who uses MTP/IP?

 - Anyone who is experiencing less than optimal transfer speed on their existing data networks can benefit from MTP/IP software.
 Our customers range from small businesses to Fortune 100 enterprises.
-See our Solutions pages or our Motorola Case Study for more examples.
+See our Solutions pages for more examples.